ashepherd/film-journal/_posts/2023-12-01-2023-xmas-challenge-childhood-favorite.md

 * **Most Rewatchable Scene**:
 [Munchkin Land](https://www.youtube.com/watch?v=Lu8GXopcwFE)
 * **Probably Unanswerable Questions**:
-What type of wood was used in the construction of Dorothy's house for it to withstand a friggin' tornado?
+What type of nails were used in the construction of Dorothy's house for it to withstand a friggin' tornado?
 * **Most Cinematic Shot**:
 [Flying Monkeys](https://youtu.be/SESI19h4wDo?si=tWwcJuluNIPocNJY)
   * Reminds me of the [flying hawkmen in Flash Gordon](https://youtu.be/UVcAFtQ-bAQ?si=fBKr1c9Qcr35Chh9), and